 Sec.
-30-4.31 - Inclusionary housing set-aside.
+30-4.31 - Affordable housing set-aside.

-A. Multi-family development projects containing 10 or more units shall provide a minimum of 10 percent of the dwelling units in the project as affordable housing at 80% of the AMI.

-This shall be documented in a deed restriction, covenant, or other legal mechanism that must be submitted to the City for review and approval prior to certificate of occupancy for any unit in the development.
+- A. Multi-family developments with 10 or more dwelling units shall provide a minimum of 10 percent of the dwelling units in the project as affordable housing units reserved for occupancy by eligible households and affordable to households whose household annual income does not exceed 80 percent of the Alachua County median household income, adjusted for household size, as determined by HUD.
+This shall be documented in a covenant or other legal mechanism that must be submitted to the City for review and approval prior to certificate of occupancy for any unit in the development. - B. Affordable units shall be provided on-site and integrated with market rate residential units. - C. Developments that do not meet the 10 unit threshold can voluntarily opt into the provisions for affordable housing requirements in exchange for receiving density bonus incentives.
+In exchange, developments incorporating provisions for affordable housing as required in this chapter will be provided with a density bonus of up to 30%. - 2.

-- B. Affordable units set aside shall be provided on-site and integrated with the market rate residential units. - C. Offset Provisions.
-Developments incorporating provisions for affordable housing as required in this chapter will be provided with a density bonus of 30%, or another incentive appropriate for the size of the development and the amount of affordable units being provided.
-Developments that do not meet the 10 unit threshold can voluntarily opt into the provisions for affordable housing requirements in exchange for receiving applicable incentives. - D. Additional Density Bonuses.
-A project has the option to increase the density bonus by providing deeper affordability where an increase of affordable units, a decrease in AMI, or a combination thereof will result in a higher density bonus up to and no more than 50%.
-An increase of 10 affordable units results in an increase of 5% density bonus and a decrease of 10% AMI will result in a 5% density bonus. - 1.
-Enforcement.
-At such time as the property owner is found to be providing less affordable housing units than the percentage required, the owner shall pay a fee of \$500.00 per unit per day for each day that the owner is in noncompliance. - 2.
 Fractional units.
 Calculations of the number of affordable units required by this section shall be based on the total number of dwelling units in the residential development, including any density bonus units.
-Where the calculation of affordable housing requirements described in this section results in a fractional dwelling unit equal to 0.5 or greater, the developer shall provide an additional unit to satisfy the fractional obligation. - D Standards for affordable units.
+Where the calculation of affordable housing requirements described in this section results in a fractional dwelling unit equal to 0.5 or greater, the developer shall provide one additional unit to satisfy the fractional obligation. - D Standards for affordable units.
 Affordable units required to be provided pursuant to this section shall comply with the following standards: - 1.
-Affordable units shall be reasonably dispersed throughout the residential development, such that no single building or floor therein has a disproportionate percentage of affordable units. - 2.
-Affordable units shall be concurrent to the market rate units in the residential development in terms of unit type, number of bedrooms per unit, quality of exterior appearance, energy efficiency, and overall quality of construction, date of unit availability, infrastructure development, and any other provision afforded to market-rate units. - 3.
+Affordable units shall be reasonably dispersed throughout the residential development, such that no single building or floor therein has a disproportionate percentage of affordable units.

+- 2. Affordable units shall be comparable to the market rate units in the residential development in terms of unit type, number of bedrooms per unit, quality of exterior appearance, energy efficiency, and overall quality of construction. - 3.
 Affordable units shall have access to all on-site amenities available to market rate units, including the same access to and enjoyment of common areas and facilities. - 4.
-Affordable units shall have functionally equivalent parking when parking is provided to the market rate units in the residential development.
+Affordable units shall have functionally equivalent parking to market rate units when parking is provided.

+E. Offset Provisions

+Developments including the required provision of affordable housing units will be granted a 30% density bonus to offset costs associated with the affordable units.
+If the provided density bonus does not fully offset costs, alternative incentive options may be considered, including expedited application processing, reduced fees related to development, and flexibility regarding site-specific requirements such as but not limited to building setbacks.
+This list is not exhaustive, and additional incentives may be explored to ensure that all costs associated with providing affordable housing units are adequately offset.